Diallo75012/rust_kubernetes_uprgade_TUI/notes.md

 - [x] do a `shared_fn` that will do conditional on each steps to analyze line from `while` loop in `engine/src/lib.rs` and update the share state `PipelineState`
 - [x] in `core_ui/src/ui.rs` make the Shared State field derived from `PipelineState` field update
 - [x] change state logic to in order to be updated in `engine/src/lib.rs`, no need to do it inside the stream, do not overcomplicate.
+- [x] add a small snippet in `engine/src/lib.rs` to capture user press of keystroke `q` to quit the app gently.
+- [ ] before steps logic creation, create a blocking pop-up at the beinning to ask user input desired version of kube (kubelet/kubeadm/kubectl) and containerd
 - [ ] do next step `pull repo key` and add `user input` versions desired when the app launches so that it can run smoothly and store in a new state

 # 12. State logic updates of shared_state decision